PowerPowder/network-notes/09 - Network Services.md

     * Offer - does this one look good?
     * Request - yes, I request to use it
     * Acknowledge - ok that's your IP
-* DHCP uses IP address, subnet mask, default gateway IP, DNS server IP
+* DHCP requires IP address, subnet mask, default gateway IP, DNS server IP
 * **DHCP Relay**: forward DHCP packets between clients/servers, used when client and DHCP are not on the same subnet/network

 ## Dynamic Name System (DNS)